PhongNgo/opam-repository/README.md

-This opam 2.0 repository contains packages released by the REMS project (currently lem, linksem and sail) that are not yes on the main opam repository.
+This opam 2.0 repository contains packages released by the REMS project (currently lem, linksem and sail) that are not yet on the main opam repository.
 You can use it by adding it as an opam repository:

 ```
-opam repository add rems https://github.com/rems-project/opam-repository.git
+opam repository add rems https://github.com/rems-project/opam-repository.git#opam2
 ```

 For most packages, this is a temporary solution, as they are soon going to be